St. Paul Snowfall Totals & Accumulation Averages

 How Many Snowstorms St. Paul Gets

-Snowstorms of over five inches a day normally occur a couple times a year.
-But major blizzards that dump ten inches or more in one day are rare events.
-Snowstorms this severe are most likely to occur in November, but have also arrived in January.
+Snowstorms of over five inches a day typically occur just one day a year.
+Major blizzards that dump ten inches or more in one day are not normal here.

 How Much Snow Normally Accumulates in St. Paul

-For nearly all of winter along with some of early spring and late fall, St. Paul has at least an inch of snow on the ground.
+For most of winter St. Paul has at least an inch of snow on the ground.